taylorbailey97/FTPServer/README.md

 # FTP Server

-This is a sample FTP server program that allows the a user to add send a file through an HTTP Post request, update the file, and use a GET request to download the file.
+This is a sample FTP server program that allows a user to add send a file through an HTTP Post request, update the file, and use a GET request to download the file.

 ## Getting Started